 Chatbots can also be used for marketing.
 Creative bots such as Domino’s Tinder bot and Taco Bell’s Emoji Engine often get a lot of mileage on social media, helping to spread brand awareness.
 They can be used to make communicating with brands more personalized – and more fun.

 Chatbots look good on paper.
 Still, you shouldn’t invest in any technology – no matter how appealing – without first estimating what the ROI of that product will be.
-Here’s how to calculate the ROI of Chatbots, so that you will have an idea of how much money Chatbots can save your business:

 First, examine what queries your company currently receives over live chat.
 Then, identify the top simple queries that could be resolved by a Chatbot.
 These queries could include questions about return policy, shipping times and rates, store location and other non-complicated issues.
 These questions may already be answered in your present knowledge base, or consist of easily available and communicable information.